-There’s loads to do in the nearby area, for visitors of all ages, plus plenty of the glorious natural scenery Scotland is famed for (including views of Minkie Whales from the cottage!).
-The Crinan Harbour is a short walk from Seaview, plus a fantastic looped and signposted walk is available from your doorstep which is a great hike for getting to know the area.
+There’s plenty to keep everyone entertained on the doorstep of the cottage, for visitors of all ages, plus all of the glorious natural scenery Scotland is famed for (including views of Minke Whales from the cottage!).
+The Crinan Harbour is a short walk from Seaview and for those that packed their walking boots, a fantastic looped and signposted trail is just footsteps from the door – proving a great way to get to know the local area.

 For a wonderful half-day out with your young explorers, Tarbert Village is a 25 minute drive from the cottage.
 This picture-postcard village boasts one of Scotland’s very few original natural harbours and is great for a relaxing walk by the water.
 Try the Gallery Café for mouth-watering home-made pizzas and fantastic coffee.
 Pop into the electrical shop on the high street here for fishing gear, and practice your reel on return back at Seaview Cottage where you can catch mackerel and crab from the sea waters!